NeilWJames/email-notice-wp-document-revisions/docs/tags.md

 This will be replaced by the excerpt of the Document post.

-This field is used to hold the Revision Log for Documents - and may not be appropriate for wide distribution.
+This field is used to hold the Revision Log for Documents - and so may not be appropriate for wide distribution.

 ## %words_n%